-Cloud-Based SaaS—An Overprice Cash Cow in Disguise
+SaaS Cloud-Based Forms—A Cash Cow in Disguise

 If you are reading this and don't know by now, the days of perpetual/lifetime software licensing are numbered and soon to go the way of the dinosaur to make way for the

-in an attempt to phase out perpetual/forever software based licensing customers who will no longer be able to purchase a software product and own it for life.
-Needless
+to phase out perpetual based licensing software whereby customers will no longer be able to purchase a software product and own it for life.
+Needless to say, whether you

-to say, whether you sign up for a month-to-month or annual SaaS payment plan as long as your subscription remains active, you're paying for the software as long as you
+sign up for a month-to-month or annual SaaS payment plan, as long as your subscription remains active, you're paying for the software as long as you continue to use it.

-continue to use it.
-Moreover, not only do marketing gurus behind subscription cloud-based SaaS know exactly what they're doing, you may rest assured companies like Adobe
+Moreover, not only do the marketing gurus behind the SaaS cloud-based subscription software know exactly what they're doing, you may rest assured companies like Adobe and

-storing documents/files in the Cloud to be advantageous, convenient, expedient, and secure, it's really a crock of s__t subject to needless ongoing scrutiny and debate
+convince prospective customers, storing documents/files in the Cloud to be advantageous, convenient, expedient, and secure, it's really a crock of s__t subject to needless

-that lays beyond the scope of this post.
-Truth is, software vendors stand to make a lot more money selling subscription-based SaaS licenses than their perpetual-based
+ongoing scrutiny and debate that lays beyond the scope of this post.
+Truth is, software vendors stand to make a lot more money selling SaaS Cloud-based software licenses

-lifetime ancestors given it's much more lucrative to have customers continue to pay for the privilege of using the software for as long as they intend to use it compared
+given it's much more lucrative to have customers continue to pay for the privilege of using the software for as long as they plan to use it compared to a one-time purchase

-to a one-time purchase to use the software without ever having to pay another dime over time.
-In short, as long as the subscription-based SaaS license remains active, the
+to use the software without ever having to pay another dime over time.
+In short, as long as the SaaS Cloud-based subscription-based software license remains active, the

 software will continue to function/perform as intended.
 As for those who presently have a perpetual software license, once software support/updates cease to exist under